-The 30-minute boat tours provide information on the history of Bruges and take you to places that streets don’t necessarily go.
-They’re are also the perfect way to get an overview of the things to see in Bruges when you have limited time because they cover a large area.
-Cruising around town was definitely one of my favorite experiences.
+The 30-minute boat tours provide information on the history of Bruges and takes you to places that streets don’t necessarily go.
+They are also the perfect way to get an overview of the things to see in Bruges when you have limited time because they cover a large area.
+Cruising around town was definitely one of our favorite experiences.

 Stop by the Town Hall

 A Town Hall may not sound like the most exciting site to see in Bruges, but it’s definitely worth a quick look at the outside.
 The Gothic building, which dates from 1376, is one of the oldest buildings in the Low Countries and is a work of art.
 Plus, the location is convenient.
 The Town Hall is on Burg Square adjacent to the Church of the Holy Blood.
 It would be easy to visit both in under an hour.

 See an unusual relic at the Basilica of the Holy Blood

 The Basilica of the Holy Blood is a Romanesque and Gothic chapel that dates from the 12th century.
 From the outside, its design is absolutely striking and made me want to know even more about what’s inside.
 It turns out that the upper chapel of this beautiful building holds an unusual relic that’s revered to be the blood of Christ.